covan182/overheard/README.md

 ## Known limitations

 - **YouTube only**, for now — see [Roadmap](#roadmap).
-- Requires the video to have *some* caption track (manual or auto-generated) in a language SubLingo can translate from.
+- Requires the video to have *some* caption track (manual or auto-generated) in a language Overheard can translate from.
 - Click-to-translate uses word-level lookups rather than full sentence context, so results can occasionally miss nuance that a native speaker would catch from surrounding context.
 - Chrome-only (Manifest V3, CRXJS-based build).